 Fourteen Flavors of Amazing

 Each state certainly has its own flavor, affected by topography, climate and the way the trail designers decided to escort you through.
-I’ve purposefully kept these overviews brief.

-You might find it helpful to read my blog posts about trip planning (which includes info on how to get shuttles to and from different trail access points and other tips) and about getting in shape on and off the trail.
+Speaking of section hikes, you might find it helpful to read my blog posts about trip planning (which includes info on how to get shuttles to and from different trail access points and other tips) and about getting in shape on and off the trail.